Johnson, Barnes to debate in tight Wisconsin Senate race | Federal News Network

 MADISON, Wis.
-(AP) — Republican Sen. Ron Johnson and Democratic challenger Mandela Barnes were set to meet Friday night in the first of two planned debates in a close race that could help decide control of the U.S. Senate.
+(AP) — Republican Wisconsin U.S. Sen. Ron Johnson and Democratic challenger Mandela Barnes are to meet Thursday night for their second and final debate before the .

-Johnson, seeking his third term, and Barnes, Wisconsin’s lieutenant governor, agreed to a one-hour, televised debate hosted by the Wisconsin Broadcasters Association in Milwaukee.
+Johnson, who is seeking a third term, and Barnes, the lieutenant governor, are locked in a tight race that could determine which party controls the Senate. last week, hosted by the Wisconsin Broadcasters Association, was marked by both candidates repeating their well-worn positions, but breaking little...

-Abortion, crime and inflation .
-An 1849 law banning abortion led clinics...

 READ MORE

 MADISON, Wis.
-(AP) — Republican Sen. Ron Johnson and Democratic challenger Mandela Barnes were set to meet Friday night in the first of two planned debates in a close race that could help decide control of the U.S. Senate.
+(AP) — Republican Wisconsin U.S. Sen. Ron Johnson and Democratic challenger Mandela Barnes are to meet Thursday night for their second and final debate before the .

-Johnson, seeking his third term, and Barnes, Wisconsin’s lieutenant governor, agreed to a one-hour, televised debate hosted by the Wisconsin Broadcasters Association in Milwaukee.
+Johnson, who is seeking a third term, and Barnes, the lieutenant governor, are locked in a tight race that could determine which party controls the Senate. last week, hosted by the Wisconsin Broadcasters Association, was marked by both candidates repeating their well-worn positions, but breaking little new ground.

-Abortion, crime and inflation .
-An 1849 law banning abortion led clinics in Wisconsin to stop providing abortion services after the Supreme Court overturned the Roe v.
-Wade decision that protected abortion rights.
-Barnes has highlighted Johnson’s support for anti-abortion legislation.
-Polls have repeatedly shown a majority of Wisconsinites support abortion rights.
+Both campaigns have mirrored arguments being made in races nationally, with Johnson , public safety and the economy while Barnes has tried to make it about Johnson’s views on election integrity and the Jan.
+6, 2021, insurrection at the Capitol.

 Copyright